nim-lang/nif/README.md

 The NIF data format is a text based file format designed for compiler frontend/backend communication or communication between different programming languages.
 The design is heavily tied to Nim's requirements.
-However, the design works on language agnostic ASTs and is so extensible that other programming languages will work well with it too.
+However, the design works on language agnostic ASTs and is so extensible that other programming languages work well with it too.

 A NIF file corresponds to a "module" in the source language.
 The module is stored as an AST.
 The AST consists of "atoms" and "compound nodes".